 Mahsi’ choo to the people of Old Crow who worked with us to make this cookbook.
 Your willingness to share your stories, recipes, hunting and cooking techniques made this book possible.
 It was an honour to learn from you as you shared your love and respect for the caribou.
 May they continue to provide for you for many generations to come.

-Kelly Milner, author and project manager
+Kelly Milner, project manager

 Miche Genest, author and cooking consultant